 Commodity Shade vs. Architectural Intention

-Most are built to block sun as cheaply and quickly as possible.
+Most pergolas are built to block sun as cheaply and quickly as possible.
 They’re static.
 Disconnected.
 Often clunky.

 Real Projects, Real Light: Austin’s Outdoor Identity